“My reverence for public lands motivates me to leave them better than I found them.”

 Donate now to help Krisy and her family keep Montana wild this holiday season

-November 29 is Black Friday.
-Please take a moment to think about the things you truly value.
+The holidays are the season of giving, but they're also a time to think about the things you truly value.
 For me, it's our wild places and the chance to share them with my family.
 That's why I've made the choice donate to MWA today.

 I hope you'll join me.